All Episodes

 They don't have children.

-Do uh caribou have children?
+Do caribou's have children?

 Well, anyway, it's children.

-Now, now, if I were a CEO, let's say of uh Exxon Mobil, which might explain why I'm not the CEO of ExxonMobil, I would have gone in front of Congress and I would have said, ladies and gentlemen of the Congress,
+Now, if I were a CEO, let's say, of ExxonMobil, which might explain why I'm not the CEO of ExxonMobil, I would have gone in front of Congress and I would have said, Ladies and gentlemen of the Congress, on behalf of the oil companies, we thank you for making the windfall profits that we've just earned possible.

-on behalf of the oil companies, we thank you for making the windfall profits that we've just earned possible because without your restricting our drilling, uh when there's a shock, excuse me, when there's a shock, it just runs up prices, and we earn more windfall profits.
+Because without your restricting our drilling, when there's a shock, excuse me, when there's a shock, it just runs up prices and we earn more windfall profits.

-So we want to thank you, and we want you to continue to restrict the oil drilling in America so that we can earn higher and higher windfall profits.
+So we want to thank you and we want you to continue to restrict the oil drilling in America so that we can earn higher and higher windfall profits.

 But let's talk about windfall profits for a moment.

-Now, one of the functions of windfall profits, uh they have many functions, but one of the functions is to send a signal around the economy that there are human wants that are not being met.
+Now, one of the functions of windfall profits, they have many functions, but one of the functions is to send a signal around the economy that there are human wants that are not being met.

-Now, since there are many restrictions in the oil, you know, to get into the oil industry, well, it does not windfall profits don't act as nicely as they otherwise, but they act a little bit.
+Now, since there are many restrictions in the oil, you know, to get into the oil industry, well, it does not, windfall profits don't act as nicely as they otherwise, but they act a little bit.

-Now, also windfall profits plays another role.
+Now, also, windfall profits plays another role.

 It gets people to take risks.

-And today it's around 57, 60 or something like that.
+And today, it's around $57, $60, something like that.

-Now, if you're drilling an oil well, that's a risky operation because if you start drilling now and oil is $57 a barrel, and then by the time you get to the oil, you spend several million dollars, and you find that it's dropped to $30 a barrel or $20 a barrel, that's a huge risk that you're taking.
+Now, if you're drilling an oil well, that's a risky operation because if you start drilling now and oil is $57 a barrel, and then by the time you get to the oil, you spend several million dollars and you find that it's dropped to $30 a barrel or $20 a barrel.

 And so what gets people to take that kind of risk is the knowledge that if they make it, they are in for a killing.